Iterator and Generator Patterns in JavaScript

 };

-The second part of the protocol is iterability — an object becomes iterable when it defines a [Symbol.iterator]() method that returns an iterator.
-JavaScript’s built-in types like Array, String, Map, and Set all implement this.
-Plain objects do not.
+The second part of the protocol is iterability.
+An object becomes iterable when it defines a method keyed by Symbol.iterator that returns an iterator.
+JavaScript’s built-in types like Array, String, Map, and Set all implement this, which is why you can spread them, destructure them, and loop over them directly.
+Plain objects are the notable exception: they skip the protocol entirely, so they are not iterable out of the box.

 const isIterable = (obj) => Symbol.iterator in obj;